pingdotgg/uploadthing/.changeset/wet-llamas-fail.md

 "@uploadthing/shared": patch
 ---

-correct variable names to accurately reflect that they are
+correct variable names to accurately reflect what they are